 *NOTE this piece is sewn up so that the end toy has the wrong side (reverse stockinette stitch) side on the outside, so the end toy has a slight wavy look to it*

 Cut yarn leaving a long yarn tail.
 With the wrong side on the outside use the long yarn tail to seam together the row ends up to the cast on stitches.
 Make sure the reverse stockinette stitch is on the outside and add your safety eyes (with the washer side in the 'right' stokinette stitch side) and stuff the head.
 Continue to sew the cast on stitches together and shape the ears with few stitches at each side.
 Photographs of how this is done can be seen on the original pattern.

 CO 8 in beige

 11. k2tog, k6 (7sts)

 16. k2tog, k1 (2sts)

 Cut the yarn leaving a long yarn tail to sew the piece onto the head, starting with the cast on stitches placed at the back between the ears and then the point in between the two safety eyes, secure it down with the long yarn tail.

-Go forth and mutliple these little guys, tiny turtles are so last year, Little owl armys are the way forward!
+Go forth and multiple these little guys, tiny turtles are so last year, Little owl armys are the way forward!